-34. Students found guilty of Minor or Major Offences shall have the right of appeal to the Academic Misconduct Appeals Committee against the decisions of, and/or penalties imposed by the AMAC or AMC.
-Appeals should be submitted using the appropriate pro-forma to the Secretary of the Academic Misconduct Appeals Committee within 10 working days of the student receiving notification of the decision of the AMAC or AMC and should set out the grounds for, and nature of the appeal together with any evidence.
-Possible grounds for appeal include:
+34. Students found guilty of Minor or Major Offences shall have the right of appeal to the Academic Misconduct Appeals Committee (AMAC) against the decisions of, and/or penalties imposed by the MAMC or AMC.
+Appeals should be submitted using the appropriate pro-forma to the Secretary of the Academic Misconduct Appeals Committee within 10 working days of the student receiving notification of the decision of the MAMC or AMC and should set out the grounds for, and nature of the appeal together with suporting evidence.
+The grounds for appeal include:

-- that there were mitigating circumstances affecting the student of which the MAMC or AMC was not made aware when the decision was taken; - that there were procedural irregularities in the investigation or consideration of the allegation; - that there was prejudice or bias against the student on the part of one or more of those involved in the investigation or consideration of the case; - that the penalty imposed was disproportionate to the offence.
+- 1. that there were mitigating circumstances affecting the student of which the MAMC or AMC was not made aware when the decision was taken; - 2. that there were procedural irregularities in the investigation, or in the consideration of the allegation by the MAMC or AMC; - 3. that there was prejudice or bias against the student on the part of one or more of those involved in the investigation, or on the part of the MAMC or AMC; - 4. that the penalty imposed by the MAMC or AMC was disproportionate to the offence.